Concepts

 |---|---|

-| RPO of 1H to 24H | In the event of a disaster at the primary datacenter, the maximum amount of data lost corresponds to the last write push to the standby site. |
+| RPO of 1H to 24H | In the event of a disaster at the primary datacenter, the maximum amount of data lost is that from the last push of writes to the standby site. |

 | Reference | Unit | SKU |